marijaio/marija-docs/elasticsearch-example.md

 python3 index_users.py
 ```

-To see if it worked, open your browser and go to
+To see if it worked, go to
 [localhost:9200/movie_lens_users/_count](http://localhost:9200/movie_lens_users/_count).
 You should see a count of 138493.